 When it comes to fitting an eye, some cases are simple and straightforward, while others are complex and can take up to 6 months to properly accommodate the piece.
 In some extreme cases, people may need surgical intervention to desensitize nerves in the eye so that they can wear a piece in comfort.

-We take our time in the evaluation period to make sure things are working properly and that is one reason we make eyes that our patients consistently say are the most comfortable eye they’ve ever had.
-We like to tell our patients that wearing a prosthetic eye for the first time is a bit like a new pair of shoes — as you wear it, it breaks in and gets more and more comfortable.
+Our Ocularists take time in the evaluation period to make sure things are working properly and that is one reason we make eyes that our patients consistently say are the most comfortable eye they’ve ever had.
+We like to tell our patients that wearing a prosthetic eye for the first time is a bit like a new pair of shoes – as you wear it, it breaks in and gets more and more comfortable.
 In this case, though, your ocularist is like your own personal shoemaker and he can help get the most perfect fit possible.
 We look forward to hearing from you today to discuss how we may be able to help!